Rishi Sunak may not succeed, but he is trying to do the right things | John Rentoul

 Why, then, is Sunak devoting so much political capital to trying to solve another “impossible” problem – one that isn’t even on his list of five priorities – namely the Northern Ireland protocol?
 It seems liable to provoke the Tory back benches, contrary to his policy as prime minister so far of trying to hold the party together.
 It gives Boris Johnson the chance to make hypocritical trouble, complaining about an attempt to fix a deal that he admits he got wrong.

 But on the other hand, it is the right thing to do.
-Sunak needs to try to restore power sharing in Northern Ireland, which means giving the DUP in turn the chance to do the right thing.
+Sunak needs to try to restore power-sharing in Northern Ireland, which means giving the DUP in turn the chance to do the right thing.

 Sunak may be fighting a tide of affairs against him.
 He may be about to be swept out of office by voters who think that the Conservatives have been in office too long.
 If he is going to lose, though, he might as well go down doing what needs to be done.